 Let's say you burn one medium-sized paraffin candle per week.
 That's about:

-• Up to 200 kg of CO₂e/year
+- Up to 200 kg of CO₂e per year

-• Over 100 single-use glass jars tossed out
+- Over 100 single-use glass jars tossed out

-• Dozens of packaging materials, wick tabs, and labels discarded
+- Dozens of packaging materials, wick tabs, and labels discarded

-Now compare that to a refillable candle system—like ours at ReCandle Co. :
+Now compare that to a refillable candle system—like ours at ReCandle Co.:

-• One handmade ceramic vessel used over and over
+- One handmade ceramic vessel used over and over

-• Soy wax refills that pop in cleanly—no scraping or heating
+- Soy wax refills that pop in cleanly—no scraping or heating

-• Minimal packaging, all recyclable
+- Minimal packaging, all recyclable

-• Lower emissions from production and shipping
+- Lower emissions from production and shipping

-• Clean-burning wax and non-toxic fragrance
+- Clean-burning wax and non-toxic fragrance

-It’s a small switch with a big ripple effect.
+It's a small switch with a big ripple effect.
+For a detailed comparison, see our article on refillable vs traditional candles.

 Smart Swaps: What You Can Do